-User ID Password:
+User ID D I ICAT II ) Password:

-RCCD Email
+MVC/RCCD Email

 Access your RCCD email account immediately and check it daily so that you don't miss important notices.
-See Step 3 in this publication for more information.
+See step 3 in this publication for more information.
 Personal email addresses will not be used by RCCD.
-Your RCCD account is the

-ONLY approved method of formal communication from the District to the student.
+Your RCCD account is the ONLY approved method of formal communication from the District to the student.

-If you know your RCCD email address (Office 365) you can type in outlook.com/student.rcc.edu from your browser.
+If you know your RCCD email address (Office 365) you can type in outlook.com/student.rccd.edu from your browser.
 Follow the Microsoft prompts to set up and activate your account.
-Your initial password is your uppercase first initial, lowercase second initial plus your 6-digit date of birth (ex: Jc061078).
+Your initial password is your uppercase first initial, lowercase second initial plus your 6-digit date of birth (ex:Jc061078).